We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 1. Accurate Speaker Attribution

 Sales calls are conversations.
 "The prospect said they need to roll this out by Q3" is useful.
-"Someone said something about Q3" is not.
+"Someone said something about Q3" isn't.
 You need every line of the transcript attributed to the right person by name.

 2. Structured Summaries, Not Wall-of-Text Recaps

-A raw transcript is not useful for anyone who was not on the call.
-Sales teams need structured output: key topics discussed, objections raised, next steps agreed, and competitive mentions - organized in a format that is scannable in 60 seconds.
+A raw transcript isn't useful for anyone who wasn't on the call.
+Sales teams need structured output: key topics discussed, objections raised, next steps agreed, and competitive mentions - organized in a format that's scannable in 60 seconds.

 3. Sales-Specific Extraction